jina-ai/jina/.github/2.0/cookbooks/Flow.md

 ### Use a Flow

-To use `f`, always open it as a content manager, just like you open a file.
+To use `f`, always open it as a context manager, just like you open a file.
 This is considered the best practice in
 Jina:

 ```python